simeononsecurity/simeononsecurity.ch/content/other/affordable-precision-positioning-gnss-modules/index.en.md

 ### **A Cost-Effective GNSS Solution**

 The UM980 and UM982 modules from Unicore Communications offer an impressive blend of high performance and a budget-friendly price tag.

+{{< figure src="um980-um982-products.jpeg" alt="GNSS.STORE UM980 and UM982 Based Products" link="https://gnss.store/59-unicore-gnss-modules" >}}

 Below, we've linked a few different product offerings from [gnss.store](https://gnss.store/) sorted by UM980 vs UM982 and with the different form factors and interfaces listed in tables.

-> > **Note:** *Use discount code `SIMEONSECURITY_GNSS` for a 5% discount.*
+> **Note:** *Use discount code `SIMEONSECURITY_GNSS` for a 5% discount.*

 #### GNSS.STORE UM980 Product Feature Table:
 | Product Code | Model | GPIO | USB C | USB A | GH Breakout | Solder Only | M.2 Interface | Smart Antenna | mPCIe Interface |